 An omnichannel marketing approach can increase foot traffic by making sure customers have accurate information about inventory at their local shops.
 Consumers are often busy individuals who do not want to risk losing time by driving to a brick-and-mortar location only to find out the product they were hoping to purchase is out of stock.
 Customers will check their smartphones, their web browsers, or even just pick up the telephone to find out if an item is on the shelves.
 Wrong answers may make your consumers feel distrustful of your brick-and-mortar outlet and less likely to frequent your store locations.

 The question is, how can wireless retailers provide accurate, up-to-date inventory information to potential customers across all channels?
-Solutions will vary from company to company and from region to region, but one thing is certain: if wireless retailers are unsure of their own inventories, they can't convey inventory status to possible patrons correctly.
-With a retail management platform, wireless retailers can keep better track of what goods are in their brick-and-mortar locations.
-Alternatively, by offering dropshipping, retailers can ensure that a customer's order can be fulfilled regardless of on-site inventory.
+Solutions will vary from company to company and from region to region, but one thing is certain: if wireless retailers are unsure of their own inventories, they can’t convey inventory status to possible patrons correctly.
+With a full suite cell phone store POS and management platform, wireless retailers can keep better track of what goods are in their brick-and-mortar locations.
+Alternatively, by offering dropshipping, retailers can ensure that a customer’s order can be fulfilled regardless of on-site inventory.
 When employees are equipped with accurate information and product access, customers will have a more positive in-store experience and will be more likely to return.